Exact post-selection inference, with application to the lasso: Post-selection intervals for regression coefficients

-Unbiasedness is a common restriction to ensure that there is an optimal interval or test at all \citep{TSH}.
-The shortest unbiased interval for $\beta^\E_j$, among all intervals with conditional $1-\alpha$ coverage, is similar to the interval $[L, U]$ in Theorem \ref{thm:conf_int}.
-The only difference is that the critical values $L$ and $U$ were chosen symmetrically so that the pivot has $\alpha/2$ area in either tail.
-However, allocating the $\alpha$ probability equally to either tail may not be optimal in general.
-Theorem 5 of \citet{fithian2014optimal} provides the general recipe for constructing optimal intervals.
+Unbiasedness is a common restriction to ensure the existence of an optimal interval [\citet{TSH}].
+The shortest unbiased interval for $\beta^\E_j$, among all intervals with conditional $1-\alpha$ coverage, resembles to the interval $[L, U]$ in Theorem \ref{thm:conf_int}.
+There, the critical values $L$ and $U$ were chosen symmetrically so that the pivot has $\alpha/2$ area in either tail.
+However, it may be possible to obtain a shorter interval on average by allocating the a probability unequally between the two tails.
+Theorem 5 of \citet {fithian2014optimal} provides a general formula for obtaining shortest unbiased intervals in exponential families.

-\section{Data Example}
+\section{Data example}